bradlys/checkin/readme.md

 ## What is it?

-Check-In App (CIA) is a work-in-progress (WIP) web application used to check-in customers at events an organization holds.
-This is similar to how a hotel would check-in customers who have no reservation.
+Check-In App (CIA) is a web application used to check-in customers at events an organization holds.
 One of the things that I do frequently is social dance.
 Social dances frequently don't keep good track of how many customers paid for entry.
-In fact, the way many dances find out how many people entered the dance is through counting how much money they have in the till at the end of the night.
+In fact, the way many dances find out how many people entered the dance is through counting how much money they have in the till at the end of the night and dividing by the cost to enter.
 The reason for this is that it is difficult to keep physical records and difficult to interpret the data in a meaningful way when you do keep the records.
-Even when they do keep physical records, they simply keep a tally of how many people paid to enter.
+Even when they do keep physical records, they simply keep a tally of how many people paid to enter and possibly how much they paid (e.g. Different rates for students, regulars, someone paid for an extra lesson, etc.).
 Which is only slightly better than just counting the till at the end of night.
 This is where CIA comes in and makes sensible data out of customer entries.
-Right now, CIA is a WIP and is in active development.
+Right now, CIA is in active development.
 An active demo of CIA is viewable here at http://bradly.me/checkin/

 # How to setup CIA